Demolishing old air terminal? Just don’t kill workers in the basement

 Jay Hinkel, deputy city attorney

-The sculpture still sits in the middle of the airport concourse, where it greeted visitors from 1990 until the old terminal closed around it.
+The sculpture still sits in the middle of the old terminal’s concourse, where it greeted visitors from 1990 until the terminal closed around it.

 Airport officials had hoped to move the sculpture to the new terminal shortly after it opened two years ago.